AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md

 # Deploy Redis applications on re6p instances

 You can run Redis applications on persistent memory optimized instances to reduce memory costs per GiB.
 To ensure performance, you must modify your Redis applications.
-To reduce your modification costs, Alibaba Cloud provides re6p instance types specially for Redis applications.
+To reduce your modification costs, Alibaba Cloud provides re6p instance types for Redis applications.
 You can deploy Redis applications on re6p instances by running several commands.
 In this topic, Alibaba Cloud Linux and CentOS are used to demonstrate how to deploy Redis applications on re6p instances.

 The procedures described in this topic apply only to the following instance types: